 If you’re considering Marketo for your marketing automation solution and would like more information on Secured Domains and how it can improve your site security and performance, please contact GRP-Marketo-Sales@adobe.com.

 Due to the security and risk mitigation enhancements we've made to protect Marketo servers, all SSL certificates are now uploaded to CloudFlare.
-While Marketo customers are not required to use the CloudFlare certificate included in Secured Domains, you will need to add Secured Domains to your instance to host any certificate on a Marketo landing page.
-Secured Domains is currently not included in the cost of Marketo so our customers who host their own landing pages and content may opt-out of the managed service.
+Marketo customers will be required to use the CloudFlare certificates (authored by DigiCert) included in Secured Domains unless an EV certificate is required by industry regulations (i.e. Banking/Healthcare/Government).
+You will need to add Secured Domains to your instance to host any certificate on a Marketo landing page.
+As of September 2019, Secured Domains will be automatically included as a base solution in all Marketo subscriptions come renewal.

 Tim Matthews, Imperva, DDoS Impact Survey Reveals the Actual Cost of DDoS Attacks, 12 Nov.
 2014